drop-table-reservations/photos/README.md

 # Drop Table Reservations

 > This project was to clone a few modules on the Open Table website.
 The three modules we focused on were the overview, photos, and reviews section of the summary page of any certain restaurant.
+The module I focused on was the photos section.

 ## Related Projects